 Exhibit D – The Pale Blue eye

-The recognition of E. A. P. on this one comes in two fronts: a novel by Louis Bayard published in 2003 and a movie just released by Netflix.
+The recognition of E. A. P. on this one comes in two fronts.
+A novel by Louis Bayard was published in 2003.
+A movie was just released by Netflix.
 The homage to Poe is there from beginning to end, from the title (The Tell-Tale Heart), to the name of the detective (Monsieur C. Auguste Dupin, Landor’s Cottage), to Poe’s sweetheart (Lea, Lenore), among so many others.

 Harry Melling is perfect in the interpretation of E. A. P., and Christian Bale is very convincing as the smart but troubled detective that investigates the case.
-Their relationship reminds one of Sherlock Holmes and Watson, or rather should I say, of Auguste Dupin and his unnamed sidekick in Poe’s detective stories.
+Their relationship is reminiscent of Sherlock Holmes and Watson.
+Perhaps, it is more akin to Auguste Dupin and his unnamed sidekick in Poe’s detective stories.
 As it is only expected, you can count on plot twists.

 … I think it was his eye! yes, it was this!
 He had the eye of a vulture—a pale blue eye, with a film over it.
 Whenever it fell upon me, my blood ran cold; and so by degrees—very gradually—I made up my mind to take the life of the old man, and thus rid myself of the eye forever.